-Susan is a primatologist, focusing primarily on applied, zoo-based research questions.
+Dr. Susan Margulis is a primatologist, focusing primarily on applied, zoo-based research questions.
 Her work includes behavioral observation, hormonal assessments (using non-invasively collected fecal samples, which are in ample supply in the zoo), and longitudinal behavioral monitoring.
 Recent work has included the evolution of color-change in white-cheeked gibbons, the impact of visual barriers on behavior and hormones in gorillas, and behavioral development in gorilla infants.
 Most of her research students collect data at the Buffalo Zoo – a short walk from campus.
 Many research projects are student-initiated, and encompass a wide range of questions and species, many outside of the primate realm.
-Susan began my career as a zoo keeper (Rosamond Gifford Zoo in Syracuse NY), zoo researcher (Brookfield Zoo in Chicago), and zoo primate curator (Lincoln Park Zoo in Chicago) before arriving at Canisius in 2009.
+Dr. Margulis began her career as a zoo keeper (Rosamond Gifford Zoo in Syracuse NY), zoo researcher (Brookfield Zoo in Chicago), and zoo primate curator (Lincoln Park Zoo in Chicago) before arriving at Canisius in 2009.
 Involving students in all aspects of zoo animal management and research is critical and has been tremendously important not just to her students, but to herself as well.
-Susan travels with students several times a year, as part of her zoo exhibitry course (usually 5 zoos over 4 days), and her wildlife ecology and conservation course (3 weeks in S Africa in the summer).
+Dr. Margulis travels with students several times a year, as part of her zoo exhibitry course (usually 5 zoos over 4 days), and her wildlife ecology and conservation course (several weeks in Africa in the summer).

 - Robert O. Wagner Professional Development Award, Association of Zoos and Aquariums

 - Canisius College Arts and Sciences Faculty Scholarship Award

 - Canisius College Academic Computing Advisory Committee Award

 - NSF S-STEM Grant (co-PI with PI A. Stewart and co-PI’s J. O’Brien and S. Morris): Science Scholars